bmartel/php-jwt/README.md

 $decoded_array = (array) $decoded;

 /**
- * You can add a leeway to account for when there is a clock skew times between
+ * You can add a buffer time to account for when there is a clock skew times between
  * the signing and verifying servers.
-It is recommended that this leeway should
+It is recommended that this buffer should
  * not be bigger than a few minutes.
  *
  * Source: http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#nbfDef
  */
-JWT::$leeway = 60; // $leeway in seconds
+$jwtService = new \Bmartel\JWT\JWTService();
-$decoded = JWT::decode($jwt, $key, array('HS256'));
+$decoded = $jwtService->allowBufferTime(60)->decode($jwt, $key, array('HS256'));

 ?>
 ```

 Changelog
 ---------

+#### 3.0.0 / 2015-06-21
+- Changed folder structure, added namespaces to all classes.
+- Removed classmapping, and used psr-4 namespacing for class autoloading.
+- Removed all static methods in JWT class in favor of instance methods.
+- Removed static var $leeway in favor of member var $bufferTime
+- Renamed JWT class to JWTService
+- Removed phpunit tests, added phpspec tests.

 #### 2.1.0 / 2015-05-20
 - Add support for adding a leeway to `JWT:decode()` that accounts for clock skew